 A living museum

-In Rione Aia Piccola, citizens of Alberobello, dressed in period costume, demonstrate the use of original tools and explain how their ancestors lived and worked here.
+In Rione Aia Piccola, citizens of Alberobello, dressed in period costumes, demonstrate the use of original tools and explain how their ancestors lived and worked here.
 In Rione Monti, grandmothers make pasta in different shapes: orecchiette, cavatelli, and vermicelli.
 The ladies readily take a time out to offer tastes of liqueurs made with apple seeds, basil or laurel leaves, and sweet cherries.
 Nearby, artisans carve limestone into pinnacles and weave baskets.

 Other Alberobello sights